Royal Commission of Inquiry into Abuse in State Care

 If you were in state care such as a children’s home we may hold a record about you.
 If you were in faith-based care such as a church home we will not hold your record unless you were also in the care of the state at the time.

 Not all records have survived and we can’t guarantee we’ll hold a record about you.
 If we do, we’ll help you find it.

 How do we protect your privacy?

 A record containing information about your care will be restricted.
-This means that even your name will not be listed publicly on Archway.
+This means that even your name will not be listed publicly on Collections search.
 And your record can’t be accessed by anyone without permission.